christinaa/rpi-open-firmware/README.md

 The ARM chainloader then initializes the eMMC controller and access the boot partition with a FAT driver.
 From here, it chainloads the Linux kernel (other payloads are not tested and are not likely to work due to dependence on the firmware).

 The current makefiles in the ARM part of it aim at **RPi1** (ie. ARMv6) but they can be changed to ARMv7 if you want to build it for a newer model.
-I tested it on all RPi models and it works without any issues as far as I can tell (ARM can access peripherals and memory just fine as AXI supervisor).
-However it cannot access any secure peripherals (OTP/SDRAM/etc) since they appear to be on a separate bus accessible only to VC4.
+It was tested on all RPi models and it seems to work without any issues (ARM can access peripherals and memory just fine as AXI supervisor).
+However, it cannot access any secure peripherals (OTP/SDRAM/etc) since they appear to be on a separate bus accessible only to VC4.

 ## Does it boot Linux?

 Yes, with some conditions.
 You can boot a very minimal version of Linux without the firmware and get it to work with UART.
 Support for eMMC, some USB devices, and Ethernet are in the works, which will be sufficient for certain headless systems.
 Still, you can expect half of the things to be broken (most importantly, video and DMA).
 Additionally, since `start.elf` is responsible for clock and power management in the original firmware (all registers in the `cpr` block), these drivers will have to be rewritten on ARM or our VC4 firmware to have most of the peripherals working properly (HDMI, for example).

 ## Thanks To
- * **[Herman Hermitage](https://github.com/hermanhermitage)** for his VC4 documentation and for helping with working out suitable ARM PLL configurations.
+ * **[Herman Hermitage](https://github.com/hermanhermitage)** for his VC4 documentation and for helping determine suitable ARM PLL configurations.
  * **[Julian Brown](https://github.com/puppeh)** for reviewing the code and for his awesome VC4 toolchain.
  * **[Alyssa Rosenzweig](https://github.com/bobbybee)** for her contributions to the firmware especially in areas of Linux bringup and early ARM side initialization, as well as fixing mailbox support.
- * **[David Given](https://github.com/davidgiven)** for his initial LLVM project which I used as the base for my LLVM toolchain before moving to GCC.
+ * **[David Given](https://github.com/davidgiven)** for his initial LLVM project used as the base for the initial LLVM toolchain before moving to GCC.
- * **[phire](https://github.com/phire)** for reviewing my code.
+ * **[phire](https://github.com/phire)** for reviewing the code.
  * **[Broadcom](https://github.com/broadcom)** for their header release.
  * Various other people not mentioned here.